-The purpose of this process is to confirm that the budget presented is accurate and appropriate and that all necessary costs have been considered.
-In addition, the approval is agreeing that should the grant be awarded, the grant could be hosted by the institution subject to all other necessary approvals - including ethics and sponsorship - being secured.
+The purpose of these approvals is to confirm that the budget presented is accurate and appropriate and that all necessary costs have been considered.
+In addition, the approval is agreeing that should the grant be awarded, the grant could be hosted by the institution subject to all other necessary approvals e.g. ethics, sponsorship, being secured.

 Please refer to the specific guidelines for submitting a Springboard Award application and the additional signature(s) required.
+Details can be found on the relevant website.

-Applicants should not assume that the sign off of the grant submission is approval for the work to be started/conducted.
+Applicants should not assume that the sign off the grant submission is approval for the work to be started/conducted.